Rolleiflex: Rolleiflex 2.8A

-Incorporated the first 8 cm f2.8 taking lens (either an 80 mm Carl Zeiss Tessar or Opton Tessar) into the Rolleiflex line.
+Incorporated the first 8 cm f2.8 taking lens (an 80 mm Tessar, either by Carl Zeiss Jena Zeiss Opton [Oberkochen]) into the Rolleiflex line.
 It also added an X flash synch contact.
 Built from 1949 to 1951.

 Rolleiflex 2.8E

 Released in October 1956, this was the first model with a built in, uncoupled light meter as an option.